8bitsam/actiongraph-testbench/README.md

 ## Data Availability

 The data set used in this paper can be obtained either directly by running the code (see the "Creating Data Sets" section).
-Or at [LINK HERE]()
+An alternative is to download it directly at [https://www.kaggle.com/datasets/samandrello/actiongraph-inorganic-synthesis](kaggle).

+If you download it this way, ensure the data (`json` files) are placed directly at `Data/filtered-ag-data` (with the top-level directory being this repository).

 ## Running Code